 You can get work quarters credit for the following:

-■ Work in any of 25 foreign countries where the U.S. recognizes work, including Europe, Australia, Chile, France, Japan, and South Korea, after certain dates (for example, work done in Ireland after Sept 1993).
-See the DTA Online Guide page on LPRs Verifying Work History for full list of allowable countries and dates.
+- Work in any of 25 foreign countries where the U.S. recognizes work, including Europe, Australia, Chile, France, Japan, and South Korea, after certain dates (for example, work done in Ireland after Sept 1993 counts).
+See the DTA Online Guide page on LPRs Verifying 40 Quarters for current list of allowable countries and dates.

-■ Work done by your parents before you were 18.
-This includes work done by your parents before you were conceived, born, or adopted – including work done in the US and 25 approved foreign countries.
+- Work done by your parents before you were 18.
+This includes work done by your parents before you were conceived, born, or adopted – including work done in the US and the 25 approved foreign countries.

 You can get credit for past work history even if you did not earn a lot.
-For example, you will get credit for 4 quarters if you earned at least $4,800 or more in gross annual earnings in calendar year 2014.
-And you will get credit for 4 quarters if you earned at least $980 gross earnings in 2005.
-You can have worked in just one month or quarter and still get the full 4 quarters of countable work.
-See DTA’s Online Guide page on LPRs Verifying Work History for the minimum earnings needed for 4 quarters of work.
+For example, based on the Social Security Administration's quarters of coverage tables, you will get credit for 4 quarters if you earned at least $6,040 or more in gross annual earnings in calendar year 2022.
+In many cases, you may have worked for just one month or quarter and still get the full 4 quarters of countable work depending on your gross earnings.

-Check with an advocate before claiming credit for work done in the U.S. when the wage earner did not have work authorization or a valid Social Security Number.
+Check with an immigration specialist before claiming credit for work done in the U.S. when the wage earner did not have work authorization or a valid Social Security Number.
+You can also correct your earnings record with Social Security in some situations if the earnings report is not accurate, but we recommend contacting an advocate to do this.

 Restrictions on getting credit for work history